 During 2010, Baseball-Reference unveiled a new feature: current and historical WAR values on each of its player pages.
 This WAR (referred to as rWAR) uses the same framework as FanGraphs’ version (fWAR) — in that it attempts to encapsulate a player’s total value to their team in one stat — but has three main differences:

-● Pitcher Value. fWAR uses FIP to calculate WAR for pitchers — making it defense independent – while rWAR takes a pitcher’s run allowed and adjusts it for their opponents, team defense, park, and role.
+● Pitcher Value. fWAR uses FIP to calculate WAR for pitchers — making it defense independent — while rWAR takes a pitcher’s actual Runs Allowed and adjusts that to account for their opponents, team defense, park, and role.

 For more on why we believe FIP is the best metric to use when calculating WAR, see the Library page on Pitcher WAR values.